Skip to Main Content

 Kathy Erbaugh Senior Service Award

-Funded by the Carol E. Kist Fund, the Kathy Erbaugh Senior Service Award recognizes a senior who has demonstrated outstanding service to the Department of Anthropology as an anthropology student.
+Funded by the Carol E. Kist Fund, this award recognizes a senior who has demonstrated outstanding service to the Dept. of Anthropology as an anthropology student.
 Faculty or Senior Staff nominations should include a letter of recommendation identifying at least three ways in which the student has demonstrated outstanding service to the department and its students over multiple semesters.

 Recent Recipients: